 While you can use the CBD Oil or tincture you may already have on hand, I always prefer to cook or create recipes with my CBD concentrate for potency, taste, and less volume.

-If you’re unsure of how to dose CBD oil, check out my CBD Education Class that walks you through different application methods and dosing recommendations.
+If you’re unsure of how to dose CBD oil, check out my Cannabis Compass Education Course that walks you through different application methods and dosing recommendations.

 If you’re an advanced cannabis consumer, I wanted to share with you this fun fact.
 All members of the plant kingdom, including watermelon and hemp, contain terpenes, which influence the smell, flavor, taste and health benefits of each food.